ElazarK/content-docs/scripts/AlgosecCreateTicket.md

-Use this script to create a new FireFlow change request.
+Creates a new FireFlow change request.

 ## Script Data
 ---